-The 2014 Russia Pastors Conference will be held in St. Petersburg on September 16-18.
-The speakers will be Dr. Anthony Lane of London Bible College; Rev. Geoffrey Thomas, pastor of Alfred Place Baptist Church in Aberystwyth, Wales; and Rev. Dewey Roberts, pastor at Cornerstone Presbyterian.
+The 2016 Russia Pastors Conference will be held in St. Petersburg on September 16-18.
+The speakers will be Dr. Anthony Lane of London Bible College; Rev. Geoffrey Thomas, from Aberystwyth, Wales; Dr. Terry Johnsonand Rev. Dewey Roberts, pastor at Cornerstone Presbyterian.
 The theme of the conference will be the Five Solas of the Protestant Reformation: Grace Alone, Christ Alone, Faith Alone, Scripture Alone, and the Glory of God Alone.

 Since 1999, Pastor Roberts has made 20 trips to Russia, visiting Moscow, Voronezh, St. Petersburg, Tambov, Rostov-na-Dony, Nizhni Novgorod and Kazan.
 He has taken teams with him and has taught in seminaries in Moscow and Kazan.